kiwitcms/junit-plugin/README.md

         <version>x.y.z</version>
     </dependency>

+This plugin extends `org.junit.jupiter.api.extension.Extension` and has `junit.jupiter.extensions.autodetection.enabled=true` configured by default in `pom.xml`.
+This means Jupiter will pick it up automatically.

-and decorate your test suite with the `KiwiTcmsExtension` class:
+You may alternatively decorate your test suite with the `KiwiTcmsExtension` class but that should be redundant:

     import org.junit.jupiter.api.Test;
     import static org.hamcrest.MatcherAssert.assertThat;